eunomia-bpf/bpftime/README.md

 # bpftime: Userspace unprivileged eBPF runtime for fast Uprobe & Syscall Tracing

-`bpftime` is an unprivileged eBPF runtime designed to operate in userspace, offering rapid Uprobe and Syscall tracing capabilities.
+`bpftime` is an unprivileged full-featured eBPF runtime designed to operate in userspace, offering rapid Uprobe and Syscall tracing capabilities. **10x faster than kernel uprobe!**

 ## Features